List of Italian supercentenarians: Marie-Josephine Gaudette

-Giuseppina Projetto
+Giuseppina Projetto-Frau

-Giuseppina Projetto (married Frau; 30 May 1902 – 6 July 2018) was, at age 116 years and 37 days, the oldest living person in Italy from the death of Marie Josephine Gaudette on 13 July 2017, and the world's second-oldest verified living person upon the death of Nabi Tajima on 21 April 2018, until her own death on 6 July 2018.
+Giuseppina Projetto-Frau (married Frau; 30 May 1902 – 6 July 2018) was, at age 116 years and 37 days, the oldest living person in Italy from the death of Marie Josephine Gaudette on 13 July 2017, and the world's second-oldest verified living person upon the death of Nabi Tajima on 21 April 2018, until her own death on 6 July 2018.

 She was born in La Maddalena, but was of Sicilian origin.
 Her maternal grandfather had moved from Sicily with the expedition of Giuseppe Garibaldi.
 In 1946, she married Giuseppe Frau, a widower with three children.
 At the time of her death, Projetto lived in Tuscany with her daughter-in-law and grandchildren.

+Delio Venturotti

+Delio Venturotti (25 October 1909 – 1 June 2022) was the oldest living Italian-born person and the second oldest man in the world at the time of his death.

+He was born in Calto, Veneto, Italy.
+He left Italy at the age of three with his parents and two sisters, after his father had been informed of the potential for a large war in Europe.
+The family arrived in Rio de Janeiro and took another ship to Espírito Santo, where Venturotti worked on plantations.
+He would later go on to work as a driver, and, starting in the 1940s, in a fabric store.
+He married Dulcina Gama (born 1921) on 15 March 1946 and had four children.
+The couple later moved to São Paulo, and 29 years later to Florianópolis.
+He became the oldest Italian-born person upon the death of Ida Zoccarato on 16 January 2022.
+When he died in June 2022, aged 112 years and 219 days, he was the second oldest man in the world after Juan Vicente Pérez; his death left Pérez as the last verified man born in the 1900s decade.